Doug Easlick

-Doug Easlick (born December 4, 1980) is an American former professional football fullback who played in the National Football League (NFL) for the Miami Dolphins in the 2004 season.
+Doug Easlick (born December 4, 1980) is an American former professional football player who was a fullback in the National Football League (NFL) for the Miami Dolphins in 2004.

-After playing at Cherokee High School and playing college football for the Virginia Tech Hokies football, Easlick played for the Miami Dolphins and Cincinnati Bengals.
+After playing at Cherokee High School and playing college football for the Virginia Tech Hokies, Easlick played for the Miami Dolphins and Cincinnati Bengals.

 As of November 2016, Easlick works for Graham Company, located in Philadelphia.